-- 4.55 As mentioned above, a scheme is theoretically viable if the RLV is positive for a given level of profit. - 4.56 However, this does not mean that a scheme will come forward for development as the RLV for a particular scheme has to exceed the landowner's TLV.
-In Development Management terms every scheme will generate a different land value (RLV) for developers to bid against and every landowner's motivations to be sell will be different (TLV). - 4.57 For Plan Making purposes it is important to benchmark the RLV's from the viability analysis against existing or alternative land use relevant to the particular typology the Threshold Land Value see Figure 4.2 above. - 4.58 The results of the appraisals should be interpreted as follows: - If the 'balance' is positive, then the policy is viable.
-We describe this as being 'viable for plan making purposes herein'. - If the 'balance' is negative, then the policy is not viable for plan making purposes and the CIL rates/planning obligations and/or affordable housing targets should be reviewed. - 4.59 Thirdly, if the RLV is positive, but the appraisal is not viable due to the TLV assumed we refer to this as being 'marginal'. - 4.60 This is illustrated in the following boxes of our hypothetical appraisals (appended).
+- 4.54 As mentioned above, a scheme is theoretically viable if the RLV is positive for a given level of profit. - 4.55 However, this does not mean that a scheme will come forward for development as the RLV for a particular scheme has to exceed the landowner's TLV.
+In Development Management terms every scheme will be different (RLV) and every landowner's motivations will be different (TLV). - 4.56 For Plan Making purposes it is important to benchmark the RLV's from the viability analysis against existing or alternative land use relevant to the particular typology the Threshold Land Value see Figure 4.2 above. - 4.57 The results of the appraisals should be interpreted as follows: - If the 'balance' is positive, then the policy is viable.
+We describe this as being 'viable for plan making purposes herein'. - If the 'balance' is negative, then the policy is not viable for plan making purposes and the CIL rates/planning obligations and/or affordable housing targets should be reviewed. - 4.58 Thirdly, if the RLV is positive, but the appraisal is not viable due to the TLV assumed we refer to this as being 'marginal'. - 4.59 This is illustrated in the following boxes of our hypothetical appraisals (appended).
 In this case the RLV at £59.4m is some £37.2m higher than the assumed TLV of £22.2m meaning the balance is positive.